St. Petersburg paradox

-The St. Petersburg paradox or St. Petersburg lottery is a paradox involving the game of flipping a coin where the expected payoff of the theoretical lottery game approaches infinity but nevertheless seems to be worth only a very small amount to the participants.
-The St. Petersburg paradox is a situation where a naive decision criterion that takes only the expected value into account predicts a course of action that presumably no actual person would be willing to take.
-Several resolutions to the paradox have been proposed.
+The St. Petersburg paradox or St. Petersburg lottery is a paradox involving the game of flipping a coin where the expected payoff of the lottery game is infinite but nevertheless seems to be worth only a very small amount to the participants.
+The St. Petersburg paradox is a situation where a naïve decision criterion that takes only the expected value into account predicts a course of action that presumably no actual person would be willing to take.
+Several resolutions to the paradox have been proposed, including the impossible amount of money a casino would need to continue the game indefinitely.

 The problem was invented by Nicolas Bernoulli, who stated it in a letter to Pierre Raymond de Montmort on September 9, 1713.
-However, the paradox takes its name from its analysis by Nicolas' cousin Daniel Bernoulli, one-time resident of the eponymous Russian city, who in 1738 published his thoughts about the problem in the Commentaries of the Imperial Academy of Science of Saint Petersburg.
+However, the paradox takes its name from its analysis by Nicolas' cousin Daniel Bernoulli, one-time resident of Saint Petersburg, who in 1738 published his thoughts about the problem in the Commentaries of the Imperial Academy of Science of Saint Petersburg.

-The St. Petersburg game
+St. Petersburg game

 A casino offers a game of chance for a single player in which a fair coin is tossed at each stage.
-The initial stake begins at 2 dollars and is doubled every time heads appears.
-The first time tails appears, the game ends and the player wins whatever is the current stake.
-Thus the player wins 2 dollars if tails appears on the first toss, 4 dollars if heads appears on the first toss and tails on the second, 8 dollars if heads appears on the first two tosses and tails on the third, and so on.
-Mathematically, the player wins $2^{k+1}$ dollars, where $k$ is the number of consecutive head tosses.
+The initial stake begins at 2 dollars and is doubled every time tails appears.
+The first time heads appears, the game ends and the player wins whatever is the current stake.
+Thus the player wins 2 dollars if heads appears on the first toss, 4 dollars if tails appears on the first toss and heads on the second, 8 dollars if tails appears on the first two tosses and heads on the third, and so on.
+Mathematically, the player wins $2^{k+1}$ dollars, where $k$ is the number of consecutive tails tosses.
 What would be a fair price to pay the casino for entering the game?